drduh/YubiKey-Guide/README.md

     ```
     you need to adjust the trust associated with the key.
 See the above bullet.

-- If you receive the error, `gpg: 0x0000000000000000: skipped: Unusable public key` or `encryption failed: Unusable public key` the sub-key may be expired and can no longer be used to encrypt nor sign messages.
+- If you receive the error, `gpg: 0x0000000000000000: skipped: Unusable public key`, `signing failed: Unusable secret key`, or `encryption failed: Unusable public key` the sub-key may be expired and can no longer be used to encrypt nor sign messages.
 It can still be used to decrypt and authenticate, however.

 - Refer to Yubico article [Troubleshooting Issues with GPG](https://support.yubico.com/hc/en-us/articles/360013714479-Troubleshooting-Issues-with-GPG) for additional guidance.